UPPMAX/HPC-python/docs/day2/use_packages.rst

       - equinox - Another neural network framework built on Jax.
       - DeepSpeed - Algorithms for running massive scale trainings.
 Included in many of the frameworks.
       - PyTorch Lightning - Framework for creating and training PyTorch models.
-      - Tensorboard <https://www.tensorflow.org/tensorboard/> - Tool for visualizing model training on a web page.
+      - `Tensorboard <https://www.tensorflow.org/tensorboard/>`_ - Tool for visualizing model training on a web page.

-   .. admonition:: Other packages for special cases
+   .. admonition:: Other packages for special cases

       - dateutil and pytz - Date arithmetic and handling, timezone database and conversion.